Who Else Wants an Electric Scooter Lock That Really Works?

 • Not many folding locks have the Silver or Gold security standard

-Since they fold down, they’re easier to carry than bulky U-locks, even though they provide the same level of security.
-Some come with a frame mount that you attach them to while riding.
+Since they fold down, they’re easier to carry than bulky U-locks, even though they provide almost the same level of security.
+Most folding locks come with a frame mount that you attach them to while riding.
 In any case, they’re much less of a hassle to deal with.

 Chain Lock